robalaban/development-containers/README.md

-# Development docker containers
+# Development playground and exploration

-Contains all the development playgrounds, represented as docker containers.
+Contains some of my development explorations in coding.

 - Celery Demo Project